Planning Skill for Software Changes

 Framework detection: Inspect existing test files to identify the framework in use (Jest, Vitest, pytest, RSpec, Cypress, Playwright, etc.).
 If multiple frameworks are present, map each test type to the correct one (unit tests → unit framework, e2e tests → e2e framework).
 If no tests exist in the repo, ask the human which framework to use.
 Default: Jest for JS/TS projects, pytest for Python.

-Test file location: Save tests in the repo’s established test directory following existing file naming conventions — NOT in plans/.
-The plans/ directory may contain a reference to the test file path.
+Test file location: Save tests in the repo’s established test directory following existing file naming conventions — NOT in $TEMP_DIR/plans/ (the temp dir is outside the repo; the test runner will never discover files there).
+The plan file at $TEMP_DIR/plans/ may contain a reference to the test file path.
 Verify that the test runner will discover the file with its default configuration.

 Test quality rules — these are non-negotiable:

-AC traceability: Each test or describe block must include a comment referencing the AC it covers (e.g., // AC-3: User cannot submit with invalid email).
-Before completing this step, produce a coverage matrix — a table mapping every AC to at least one test by name.
+AC traceability: Before completing this step, produce a coverage matrix in the plan file — a table mapping every AC to at least one test by name.
 Any AC with zero test coverage is a blocker; do not proceed until it is covered.
+Do NOT embed AC numbers or ticket IDs as comments inside the test files themselves.

 Integration tests: If an AC involves user-facing output, data persistence, external service calls, auth, or multi-service interactions, it must have an integration or e2e test in addition to any unit tests.
 A unit test with a mocked integration point does not satisfy this requirement — it only supplements it.

 CI safety: Mark all new tests with the framework’s skip/pending mechanism (e.g., it.todo, xit, @pytest.mark.xfail, pending in RSpec) so they are tracked without breaking CI.
-Include a comment with the ticket ID.
 The skip markers are removed — NOT the tests — as part of the implementation PR.

 Verify the red phase: After writing the tests, run the test suite and confirm every new acceptance test fails (or is marked pending).
 Capture the failure output.
 If any new test passes against the unmodified codebase, it is not an acceptance test — it is noise.
 Fix or remove it before proceeding.
 If the test environment is unavailable, document this explicitly and flag it for the human.